litexlang/litex-official-documents/How_Litex_Works/How_Factual_Statements_Are_Checked.md

 **Storage Mechanism**: Litex uses a hashmap called `knownFactsMap` to store factual statements.
 Each map's key is a proposition name, and the value is a list of known facts for that proposition.

+**Note**: The working principle of `knownFactsMap` described here is the same as in the Litex kernel, but the actual implementation details may differ because the kernel uses various optimization techniques.
+However, the fundamental working logic remains consistent.

 **Example**: Suppose we know that `$p(a)` and `$p(b)` are true.
 Litex stores them as:
 - `knownFactsMap["p"] = [$p(a), $p(b)]`